hugo-fixit/component-projects/README.md

 # component-projects

-A Hugo theme component with layout `projects` and shortcodes.
+A Hugo theme component with layout `projects` and shortcodes to display GitHub card style pinned repositories.

 ## Requirements